- enhanced cleaning

 This may include the introduction of signs and reminders to reinforce messages at entry points.

-- where toilets are being provided for an event, consider whether the standard guidance on toilet to person ratios needs to be revised to allow for physical distancing and enhanced cleaning routines
+where toilets are being provided for an event, consider whether the standard guidance on toilet to person ratios needs to be revised to allow enhanced cleaning routines (please note that more toilet facilities than usual may be needed)

 - note that there may be a greater number of people who need to use public toilets than usual as behaviours are influenced by current guidance (e.g. more people meeting in parks)